harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 #### Artifacts with dockercfg or dockerconfigjson

-* `<+artifacts.primary.imagePullSecret>`: If your Kubernetes cluster doesn't have permission to access a private Docker registry, the values.yaml or manifest file in service definition's **Manifests** section must use the `dockercfg` parameter.
+* `<+artifacts.primary.imagePullSecret>`: If your Kubernetes cluster doesn't have permission to access a private Docker registry, the `values.yaml ` or manifest file in the service definition's **Manifests** section must use the `dockercfg` parameter.
 Then, if you add the Docker image in the service definition's **Artifacts** section, you can reference it with `dockercfg: <+artifacts.primary.imagePullSecret>`.
-* `<+artifacts.primary.dockerConfigJsonSecret>`: If your Kubernetes cluster doesn't have permission to access a private Docker registry, the values.yaml or manifest files in the service definition's **Manifests** section must use the `dockerconfigjson` parameter.
+* `<+artifacts.primary.dockerConfigJsonSecret>`: If your Kubernetes cluster doesn't have permission to access a private Docker registry, the `values.yaml` or manifest files in the service definition's **Manifests** section must use the `dockerconfigjson` parameter.
 Then, if you add the Docker image in the service definition's **Artifacts** section, you can reference it with `dockerconfigjson: <+artifact.dockerConfigJsonSecret>`.

 For more information and examples, go to [Pull an Image from a Private Registry for Kubernetes](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/pull-an-image-from-a-private-registry-for-kubernetes) and [Harness Kubernetes services](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-services.md#pull-an-image-from-a-private-registry).